Nepalese Armed Forces: Other major engagements

-Kerung on 20 July 1788 and captured Jhunga on the 3rd of August 1788.
+Kerung on 20 July 1788 and captured Jhunga on 3 August 1788.
 Kapardar Bhotu Pande was captured by the Tibetans.
-The Nepalese troops were reinforced with 2,000 more troops and Kapardar Bhotu Pande was freed from the Tibetans on 14 October 1788.
+The Nepali troops were reinforced with 2,000 more troops and Kapardar Bhotu Pande was freed from the Tibetans on 14 October 1788.

 Kuti Axis (I):Shree Krishna Shah was the Commander and Kaji Ranajit Pande, Sardar Parath Bhandari, Captain Harsa Panta, Captain Naharsingh Basnyat and Captain Shiva Narayan Khatri were the subordinate commanders under him.
 About 5,800 soldiers and 3,000 porters were allotted for the offensive operation.
 Later on, Kaji Abhimansingh Basnyat and Ranajit Kunwar also joined this offensive.
-The Dalai Lama was taken by surprise and to protect his sovereignty, he initiated a parallel approach whereby he asked military help from Sovan Shahi, the King of Jumla in West Nepal, and requested him to launch guerrilla activities and revolt against the Nepalese Army in and around Jumla.
+The Dalai Lama was taken by surprise and to protect his sovereignty, he initiated a parallel approach whereby he asked military help from Sovan Shahi, the King of Jumla in West Nepal, and requested him to launch guerrilla activities and revolt against the Nepali Army in and around Jumla.
 Sovan Shahi did revolt at Humla and captured some fortresses.
 The Dalai Lama also asked for military help from the Chinese Emperor.
 Additionally, he himself and Panchen Lama of Dirgacha wrote a secret letter to the East India Company seeking military assistance.
 The Tibetans also initiated propaganda about having constructed a new road through the Tigri valley and establishing a post at the front.
 They also rumoured that they had assembled an Army of 1,25,000 men.
 But the Tibetans could get nothing from Jumla, China or the East India Company.

 Kuti Axis (II):Kaji Damodar Pande was leading his troops with subordinate commanders Bom Shah, Dev Dutta Thapa and others.
 He was given about 4,000 troops and his objective was to capture Dirgacha via the Kuti axis.
-The Battles Nepalese troops, having crossed the Himalayas captured Chhochyang and Kuti in June 1788 and Sikarjong on 3 August 1788, in spite of many difficult logistic limitations.
+The Battles Nepali troops, having crossed the Himalayas captured Chhochyang and Kuti in June 1788 and Sikarjong on 3 August 1788, in spite of many difficult logistic limitations.
 Later, Bahadur Shah was able to provide some reinforcements and improve some logistics arrangements.
 Still that was not enough and progress was slow.
-When the Nepalese were about to capture Dirgacha via both Kuti and Kerung, the Tibetans started to make compromises with Nepalese commanders.
+When the Nepali were about to capture Dirgacha via both Kuti and Kerung, the Tibetans started to make compromises with Nepali commanders.
 Bahadur Shah started negotiations, ultimately arriving at a solution.
 Prisoners were handed back to the Tibetans.
 Tibet was ready to pay tributes to the tune of Rs.
 50,000 in silver coins per annum to Nepal and a treaty was signed on 2 June 1789 in Kerung.
 The treaty is called the ‘Treaty of Kerung’ by historians Rasuwa Gadhi and Timure were the firm bases in the first Nepal-Tibet war.
 Syabru Besi and Rasuwa Gadhi were Strategic points in this war.
 Likewise, Listi and Duguna villages were the main bases for offensive operations against Tibet.
-They were the forward most dumping places of the Royal Nepalese Army.
+They were the forward most dumping places of the Royal Nepali Army.
 Although Rasuwa Gadhi and Duguna Gadhi Fortresses were not constructed at the time, the places themselves were important because of their military significance.